Kristina01111000/Drws_site/README.md

 For the last paragraph on 40Q and 80Q

-Try to center the last paragraph, make the link hot Get rid of the bottom hot link, because the other link will be hot Try to make the element names bold in the beginning of their paragraphs, try to make the color be italicized, if it needs to be on a new line don’t do it
+Try to center the last paragraph, make the link hot
-For the fire/air paragraph edits
-Of the primary colors – red, yellow, blue – consider how the yellow of the sun expresses the Fire Principle in nature.
-Fire relates to the spiritual dimension of our lives, to one’s level of idealism, creativity.
-Air’s energetics show up in our planet's expansive blue skies.
-There is a unique yin and yang to Air as it plays out within us.
-Air’s yin force shows up as intellectual prowess; its yang force gives us our robust muscularity.

 Do the lesson chats for the new quizzes and make the pages for them, do a tleast 2 comments for each
 - emailed about the quizzes reloading on his computer